UNITED STATES OF AMERICA

 Construction on the Virgil C. Summer plant expansion project near Jenkinsville, South Carolina, was cancelled in 2017 as the result of construction delays and cost overruns.
-The utility, South Carolina Electric & Gas Company, a subsidiary of SCANA, determined that construction would not be completed before 2021 and could have a total cost of US $25 billion, compared to the original budget estimate of US $11.5 billion.
+The utility, South Carolina Electric & Gas Company, determined that construction would not be completed before 2021 and could have a total cost of US $25 billion, compared to the original budget estimate of US $11.5 billion.

-The Alvin W. Vogtle nuclear plant in Waynesboro, Georgia, is continuing with its expansion, which will add two Westinghouse advanced passive (AP1000) pressurized water reactors (PWRs), each with a capacity of 1100 MW(e).
-Vogtle currently has two operating reactors with a capacity of 1150 MW(e) each.
+The Alvin W. Vogtle nuclear plant in Waynesboro, Georgia is continuing its expansion, which will add two Westinghouse advanced passive (AP1000) pressurized water reactors (PWRs), each with a capacity of approximately 1100 MW(e).
+The project is in the advance stages of construction and Units 3 and 4 are expected to be completed in 2022 and 2023, respectively.
+Vogtle currently has two operating reactors with a capacity of approximately 1150 MW(e) each.
 Units 1 and 2 both began construction in 1976 and were respectively completed in 1987 and 1989.
-Westinghouse was originally awarded the construction contract for the construction of Units 3 and 4.
-However, the company went bankrupt during the course of construction and was replaced by Bechtel.

 In 2018, the NRC issued combined licences (COLs) to Florida Power & Light (FPL) for two Westinghouse AP1000 PWRs designated as Turkey Point, Units 6 and 7.
-Before making the decision to begin construction, FPL will monitor the progress and completion of the under way Vogtle expansion project as well as China’s Sanmen project.
+Before making the decision to begin construction, FPL will monitor the progress and completion of the ongoing Vogtle expansion project.
 Turkey Point is located in Homestead, Florida, 25 miles south of Miami, has two operating 800 MW(e) reactors built in the 1970s, and also includes three natural gas fired units.

-The NRC is part of the executive branch of the Federal Government and is the principal regulator of the nuclear power industry.
-The NRC is headed by five commissioners and the executive director for operations, and they formulate policies, develop regulations governing nuclear reactor and nuclear materials safety, issue orders for licences and adjudicate legal matters (see Fig. 4).
+The NRC is part of the executive branch of the federal Government and is the principal regulator of the nuclear power industry.
+The NRC is headed by five commissioners, who, along with the executive director for operations, formulate policies, develop regulations governing nuclear reactor and nuclear materials safety, issue orders for licences and adjudicate legal matters (Fig. 3).